dhcrain/forecast.io_weather/README.md

-# forecast.io Weather
+# Weather from Dark Sky API

 CLI to get weekly forecast from forecast.io

-You will need an API key from https://developer.forecast.io/ It's free for 1000 API calls per day.
+You will need an API key from https://darksky.net/dev/
+It's __free__ for 1000 API calls per day.

-Can add it to your environment variable or just paste it in for the value of `forecast_api_key`
+Can add it to your environment variable or just paste it in for the value of `darksky_api_key`

 ## Options
 - Get location from your ip address